Scoutflo/msk-cluster-template/examples/MSK_US_Mumbai/README.md

 - ✅ TLS encryption in transit and at rest
 - ✅ SASL/IAM authentication
 - ✅ Private subnets only (no public access)
-- ✅ Multi-AZ high availability (3 brokers)
+- ✅ Multi-AZ high availability (2 brokers, 2 AZs)
-- ✅ Enhanced monitoring and CloudWatch logs
+- ✅ Enhanced monitoring and S3 logging (cost optimized)
 - ✅ Storage autoscaling enabled
 - ✅ CloudWatch alarms for storage utilization and under-replicated partitions
 - ✅ SNS topic for alerting